 Equivalent scores in detail using AQE score calculator

-We reckon the average AQE score (100) roughly equates to between 76-80%, depending on the paper, and is mostly in the high-70s.
+We reckon the average AQE score (100) roughly equates to between 76-80%, depending on the paper, and is most likely in the high-70s.

-In terms of the scores accepted by different schools, many parents get fixated on a particular ‘cut-off’ point their child needs to get into the school of their choice.
-We don’t advise getting too caught up with this, as the lowest score accepted by any school can change from year to year.
-The Belfast Telegraph publishes a guide every year.
-However, here are few estimated cut-off points for you, if this is your concern –
+In terms of scores accepted by different schools, many parents get fixated on a particular ‘cut-off’ point their child needs to get into the school of their choice.

 - % in the low-to-mid 70s roughly equates to 95+ at AQE

 - % in the high-70s roughly equates to 100 at AQE